MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbuilder_setduration_1929981687.md

 ## -examples

-The following example demonstrates setting an duration in the XML payload for an app notification.
+The following example demonstrates setting the duration in the XML payload for an app notification.

 ```csharp
 var builder = new AppNotificationBuilder()